Why didn't my email arrive?

 You can control how geographic column values (Addresses and LatLongs) are shown in the email body or attachments.
 By default, columns/expressions of type LatLong are shown as static maps with a pin, while columns/expressions of type Address are shown as text.

-You can specify a format rule (in the UX > Format Rules section of the app editor) to further control the size of static maps in your email content.
+You can specify a format rule to further control the size of static maps in your email content.
 In the format rule, you get to choose the table, one or more columns, an optional condition, and the image size (Tiny, Small, Medium, Large, or Text).
 Choosing Text results in the textual representation of the value being shown in the attachment.
 See Display Address, LatLong, and XY values in templates.